nextflow-io/nextflow/docs/tracing.rst

 .. note::
   These metrics provide an estimation of the resources used by running tasks.
-They are not an alternative to low-level performance analysis provided by other tools, and they may not be completely accurate, especially for very short-lived tasks
-  (running for less than a few seconds).
+They are not an alternative to low-level performance analysis tools, and they may not be completely accurate, especially for very short-lived tasks (running for less than a few seconds).

 Trace report layout and other configuration settings can be specified by using the ``nextflow.config`` configuration file.